nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

-With the design of C2M2, we are splitting the difference between the ease of evolution inherent in a simple model and the operational power provided to downstream applications by more complicated but difficult-to-maintain frameworks.
+With the design of C2M2, we are splitting the difference between the ease of evolution inherent in a simple model and the operational power provided to downstream applications by more complicated and difficult-to-maintain frameworks.
-DCCs with advanced, operationalized metadata modeling systems of their own should not encounter arbitrary barriers to CFDE support for more complicated relational modeling of their metadata if they want it; CFDE will maintain such support by iteratively refining the [full C2M2 model](../draft-C2M2_ER_diagrams/full-C2M2-ER-model.png) according to needs identified while working with more operationally complex DCCs.
-Newer or smaller DCCs, by contrast, may not currently have enough readily-available information to feasibly describe their experimental resources using the most complex C2M2 modeling level: CFDE will fully support cases like these by offering simpler but still well-structured metadata models, lowering some of the barriers to rapid entry into the data ecosystem.
+DCCs with advanced, operationalized metadata modeling systems of their own should not encounter arbitrary barriers to CFDE support for more extensive relational modeling of their metadata if they want it; CFDE will maintain such support by iteratively refining the [full C2M2 model](../draft-C2M2_ER_diagrams/full-C2M2-ER-model.png) according to needs identified while working with more operationally advanced DCCs.
+Newer or smaller DCCs, by contrast, may not currently have enough readily-available information to feasibly describe their experimental resources using the most complex C2M2 modeling level: CFDE will support cases like these by offering simpler but still well-structured metadata models, lowering some of the barriers to rapid entry into the data ecosystem.